 HOW MUCH IS THE UK COMIC INDUSTRY WORTH?

-In 2011, Dundee University launched its MLitt in Comic Studies, akin to other courses it offered in gaming at Abertay which have helped people get jobs in that industry.
+In 2011, Dundee University launched its MLitt in Comic Studies, akin to other courses it offered in gaming which have helped people get jobs in that industry.
 There was some debate about the value of the degree, prompted by remarks by Scottish Labour MP Tom Harris on Twitter (see news story).
 It was this debate that also prompted us to re-visit this page and first update it, not just in terms of sales figures but also pose the question – how much is the comics industry worth in the UK (and elsewhere)?